liqotech/liqo/docs/pages/User/GettingStarted/install.md

 Before installing Liqo, you have to set the right `kubeconfig` for your cluster properly.
 The Liqo installer leverages `kubectl`: by default kubectl refers to the default identity in `~/.kube/config` but you can override this configuration by exporting a `KUBECONFIG` variable.

-For the clusters, we just deployed in the [previous step](../kind), we can simply
+For the clusters, we just deployed in the [previous step](../kind), you can type:

-For example:

 ```bash
 export KUBECONFIG=./liqo_kubeconf_1